yellowphone/mirador-frontend/README.md

 - It queries every 100 ms, so whenever a change is made, it is practically real time
 - This might provide us ways for others to make changes and see results immediately, especially for sharing itineraries
 - I think query might be costly, so going to comment out for now, but it is possible
+- Only changes we would need to make is get rid of local json instance and basically just feed in `testData` from the example below.
+We can give it a test soon.

 ```
   const { data: testData } = useQuery(FIND_MONGODB_ITINERARY, {